 Apricots are small, yellow, tart-tasting fruits with a stone in the middle.
+They can provide a great source of many antioxidants, including vitamins A and C, as well as dietary fiber.

 Like most fruits, they are full of vitamins and minerals and make a great addition to a healthful diet.